 Identify the education costs for this year of the program.
 Report the costs that have been approved by the appropriate regulating authority.
-Refer to the StudentAid BC Policy Manual and administration manual for more details on Education Costs.
+Refer to the StudentAid BC Policy Manual and StudentAid BC Administration Manual for more details on Education Costs.